newsdev/capital_git/README.md

 Gem Mode
 ========

+NOTE: THIS IS THEORETICAL.
+This isn't actually implemented yet, but is a rough sketch of what the goal is.

 Can also use `capital_git` as a gem to use git as a database within another app.
 Can't create a repo here.

 ```